Joseon missions to Japan: Joseon diplomacy

-General Yi Seong-gye (posthumously known as Taejo of Joseon) established the "Kingdom of Great Joseon" in 1392–1393, and he founded the Yi dynasty which would retain power on the Korean peninsula for five hundred years.
+General Yi Sŏng-gye (posthumously known as Taejo of Joseon) established the "Kingdom of Great Joseon" in 1392–1393, and he founded the Yi dynasty which would retain power on the Korean peninsula for five hundred years.
 An early achievement of the new monarch was improved relations with China; and indeed, Joseon had its origin in General Yi's refusal to attack China in response to raids from Chinese bandits.
 The Joseon foreign policy would evolve from pre-existing foundations.
-For example, Goryeo envoy Jeong Mongju travelled to Japan in 1377; and the consequences of his efforts were only seen later.
+For example, Goryeo envoy Chŏng Mong-ju travelled to Japan in 1377; and the consequences of his efforts were only seen later.

 As an initial step, a diplomatic mission was dispatched to Japan in 1402.
 The Joseon envoy sought to bring about the re-establishment of amicable relations between the two countries and he was charged to commemorate the good relations which existed in ancient times.
 This mission was successful, and shōgun Ashikaga Yoshimitsu was reported to have been favorably impressed by this initial embassy.
 Subsequent missions developed and nurtured the contacts and exchanges between the two neighboring countries.

 Not less than 70 diplomatic missions were dispatched from the Joseon capital to Japan before the beginning of Japan's Edo period.
 A diplomatic mission conventionally consisted of three envoys—the main envoy, the vice-envoy, and a document official.
 Also included were one or more official writers or recorders who created a detailed account of the mission.
 Artists were also included in the diplomatic delegation.

 Reciprocal missions were construed as a means of communication between Korean kings and Japanese shōguns of almost equal ranking.
-The emperors of Japan at the time were figureheads with no actual political or military power and the actual political and military rulers of Japan that Joseon communicated with were the shoguns who were represented as "tycoon of Japan" in many foreign communications in order to avoid the conflict with the Sinocentric world order in which the emperor of China was the highest authority, and all rulers of tributary states were known as "kings".
+The emperors of Japan at the time were figureheads with no actual political or military power; the actual political and military rulers of Japan with whom Joseon communicated were the shoguns who were represented as Tycoon of Japan in most foreign communications in order to avoid the conflict with the Sinocentric world order in which the emperor of China was the highest authority, and all rulers of tributary states were known as "kings".

-The history of Yi diplomacy can be parsed in four parts: (a) before the Japanese invasions in 1592–1598; (b) in the context of the invasion; (c) after the invasion; and (d) in modern times.
+The history of Joseon Korea's diplomacy with Japan can be parsed in four parts: (a) before the Japanese invasions in 1592–1598; (b) in the context of the invasion; (c) after the invasion; and (d) in modern times.